-- Consider what major you might be interested in completing, and take a course to explore that interest and perhaps to fulfill prerequisites for the major.
+- Consider what major you might be interested in completing and take a course to explore that interest and, perhaps, to fulfill prerequisites for the major.

-- Keep in mind the need to complete the distributional requirements, as well as other practical considerations such as requirements for medical school.
+- Keep in mind the need to complete the distributional requirements, as well as other practical considerations, such as requirements for medical school.

 - If you plan to major in a science or complete the requirements for medical school, consider the special advice you need to reach those goals.
 Opportunities for guidance about meeting the premedical requirements are outlined under Preparing for Health Care Professions.
 For information on majoring in the sciences, consult the program descriptions of those majors on this site and in Yale College Programs of Study (YCPS), as well as each major’s goals as outlined in the Yale College Majors Project.
-Be aware that many courses in the sciences must be taken sequentially and that prospective science majors ordinarily start the sequence in freshman year.
+Be aware that many courses in the sciences must be taken sequentially and that prospective science majors ordinarily start the sequence in their first year.